workivate/onboarding-file-formats/README.md

 ## User-only files

-There are schemas for user-only files as well.
-These schemas are named `user_import.*`.
-These are meant for validation of files that contain only employee records for a single company.
-The use case for these files is different to the full import.
-One use case is for example the file uploads in the admin panel where the company details will depend on which company's employee accounts is the user managing, so the company details come from another source and are not in the same scope as the data to be imported.
+The schemas for user-only files are named `user_import.*`.
+These are meant for validation of files that contain only employee records for a single company, so the `company_id` and `company_name` properties are not applicable in this case and should not be in the file.